MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hub-to-hub-association.md

 >
 > - You must have administrator editing privileges to associate hubs to each other in the SharePoint admin center.
 > - Hub level associations do not change site permissions.
-> - Web parts configured to show content from all sites in the hub, will continue to show data from the original parent hub only
+> - Web parts configured to show content from all sites in the hub will continue to show data from the original parent hub only.

 ## How hub to hub associations work